sf-wdi-24/independent-research/readme.md

 * As you make code changes, frequently commit and push to GitHub.
 * Once you've finished the assignment and pushed your work to GitHub, make a pull request from your fork to the original repo.
+* **You'll be asked to share what you learned with your classmates on Monday morning.**